elastos/Elastos.CarrierClassic.Java/README.md

 $ sudo apt-get update
 $ sudo apt-get install -f default-jre openjdk-8-jdk openjfx maven build-essential autoconf automake autopoint libtool flex bison libncurses5-dev cmake
 ```
+Note: In case Java is already installed, please check the version with the 'java -version' command, Java version 8 is recommended.
+Java 11 does not contain the JavaFX SDK and must be additionally installed.

 Download the Elastos.NET.Carrier.Native.SDK (not Elastos.Carrier.Java.SDK) repository using Git:
 ```shell